Puerto Vallarta & Riviera Nayarit, Mexico

 But what we really needed was… Beach.
 Sun.
 Sand.
 Pool.
 Cervezas.

 We only had one excursion, to the famous “Hidden Beach” and Marieta Islands.
-I will do a whole ‘nother post about that, because it was much like some of our other trips (Bio Bay in Puerto Rico, for example) that felt like this “once in a lifetime” thing.
+I did a whole ‘nother post about that, because it was much like some of our other trips (Bio Bay in Puerto Rico, for example) that felt like this “once in a lifetime” thing.

 Bryan agreed with me.